If you’re headed to Ireland for the first time and don’t mind making a few touristy stops, then this list is for you!

 Newgrange Passage Tombs – SKIP

 Located in the Boyne Valley, this 5,200-year-old tomb is a bore.
 Before heading to the tomb, we explored the museum and gift shop.
 A bus came to pick us up and take us to the tomb.
 When we finally got there, the tomb was massive and we were so excited until we entered the tomb and realized we’d only be taking a few feet inside before exiting.
 We were like “What?
 That’s it!”
 Yes, the circular tomb is huge, but you will only be able to see a fraction of it due to the limited access once in the tomb.
 Go ahead and pass on this one.

 Limerick’s The Red Hen Pub – SEE

 We must have visited this pub a total of three times during our stay in Limerick.
 We couldn’t get enough of their delicious food and amazing atmosphere.
 With the weather being rainy and cold, we made ourselves comfy in this pub.
 We made friends with the bartenders and enjoyed our fish and chips in solitude on the second floor of the bar.
 This is such a cool place!
 Check it out!

 In the heart of Limerick, you’ll find this warm and relaxed pub.
 Although food is only served a portion of the day, drinks and conversations are always flowing.
 We found a lovely spot near the fireplace and let the hours pass.
 You must visit!

 Christ Church Cathedral – SEE

-Churches hold just as much history, as government buildings and castles.
+Churches hold just as much history, like government buildings and castles.
 These places of worship are full of tradition and custom, that is exactly why we recommend you see ANY cathedral.
 Personally, we loved Christ Church for its ornate interior.
-We self guided after paying a small admissions fee, and, in the process, saw a priest, attended a portion of the morning prayer, and walked the halls taking us from chapel to chapel.
+We self-guided after paying a small admissions fee, and, in the process, saw a priest, attended a portion of the morning prayer, and walked the halls taking us from chapel to chapel.
 Enjoy yourself!